Cheeka: Education

 The people of Cheeka have witnessed great changes in education in Cheeka over the years.
 There was a time when only Government schools were there to serve students of Cheeka.
 Now a lot of private schools have emerged in Cheeka.
 Unlike a decade ago, now parents are not worried about the education of their children.
 But still there is lack of teachers in science area.
 For higher education, DAV College and a government ITI are there to serve aspiring students.
 However students still prefer to approach nearby cities for higher education as Cheeka lacks centers of higher education.

 However Cheeka has also produced IAS and IPS officers.
 A lot of students from Cheeka have qualified the prestigious exams like JEE and NEET.

-Schools: The Indian Heights International School, GGSS School, GBSS School, DAV Sr Sec Public School, AV Vidyamandir Sr Sec Public School, Kohinoor International Academy, KS Grewal Sr Sec Public School, Mother's Pride Public School, Xavier's International School, SD School, Gyan Deep School, Green Fields Public.
+Schools: The Indian Heights International School, GGSS School, GBSS School, DAV Sr Sec Public School, AV Vidyamandir Sr Sec Public School, Kohinoor International Academy, KS Grewal Sr Sec Public School, Mother's Pride Public School, Xavier's International School, SD School, Gyan Deep School, Green Fields Public, Millennium World School.